 When I first started yoga, I practiced a store bought DVD that didn’t really use any yoga props other than a mat.
 I always wondered what the blocks, straps, and other things were used for.
 The more I got into yoga at home and in a studio, the more I realized the importance of props and they aren’t just for beginners!
 Here are some commonly used yoga props and equipment!

 If you’ve read a few of my posts you might see that 15 minute timers to get shit done is kinda my thing.
 It’s no surprise that some days when I’m short on time or just not feeling it, I shoot for a shorter workout, a 15 minute yoga flow is usually my go to.
 You might be thinking, how could 15 minutes do you any good?!
 And yea maybe you are right, but 15 minutes for a bit of mental clarity and time for myself is SO worth it.
 I also feel like you can actually get in a damn good workout in 15 minutes.
 I usually go for more intense yoga workouts if I’m doing a shorter workout.
 I decided it might be nice to share a few of my go to under 15 minute yoga workouts, so here are 15 yoga flows under 15 minutes long!
 Here we’ve got a 7 minute core workout by Patrick Beach, its killer and AH-mazing!
 Another Fantastic flow by Patrick only 15 minutes long!
 Trust me, he can work you good in just 15 minutes.
-Tara Stiles Cardio Yoga Workouts are great, for when you want something closer […]
+Tara Stiles Cardio Yoga Workouts are great, for when you want something closer to 10 minutes […]

 When starting out in yoga, I first practiced at home to a DVD.
 I wasn’t very consistent but did it every now and then.
 Then I came across yoga challenges on Instagram that kinda changed the whole game for me.
 And honestly my boredom with life led to me challenging myself at home and wanting to dive even deeper into yoga.
 This is when I started to create a consistent at home yoga practice.
 Creating a home practice can be difficult at first.
 Like with any other habit you are creating, it takes time.
 With these simple steps you will be on your way to a consistent and enjoyable home practice.